Diversity. Inclusion. Equity.

 Our assertion is that we limit our success and impact as coaches if we ignore the dynamics of social and cultural identities, power, privilege, and rank.
 Yet so often, while we may pride ourselves in being bold in other aspects of coaching, we tiptoe around these issues as coaches.
 We need to educate ourselves and examine the –isms that are alive in us, in our clients, in our institutions, and in the larger environment in which we work.

-Most coaches we know believe that what we do is create space for people to show up fully, to bring all parts of themselves, and to be fully expressed.
+Most coaches we now believe that what we do is create space for people to show up fully, to bring all parts of themselves, and to be fully expressed.
 It is a unique strength of our profession.

 We know that an inextricable part of each of our clients emerges from how they are celebrated and how they are marginalized in all areas of their lives.
 This affects how they experience the world, how they interact with others, and even how they view themselves.

-We believe that ensuring we have done our own work and are educated and practiced at bringing issues of difference to our coaching interactions is critical to maintaining our integrity as a profession, to being who we say we are as coaches, and to staying relevant.
+We believe that ensuring we have done our own work and are educated and practiced at bringing issues of difference to our coaching interactions is critical to maintaining our integrity as a profession, to being who we say we are as coaches, and to stay relevant.

 In Part 1 of this series, our invitation is to take a look for yourself: